majestrate/urc.py/README.md

 Advanced usage:

     # establish a hub connection to <remote_hub_address> on port 6666
-    # provide hub connection on port 6666 from your hype address
+    # provide hub connection on port 6666 from your_address
-    python3.4 urc.py --remote-hub <remote_hub_address> --remote-port 6666 --hub <your_hype_address> --port 6666
+    python3.4 urc.py --remote-hub <remote_hub_address> --remote-port 6666 --hub <your_address> --port 6666

-Connect to localhost as irc server to talk to the network your public key is located in the motd of the server
+Connect to ::1 as irc server to talk to the network

 active channels: